SachinDhakarey/myweatherforecast/README.md

 # weather.app
-# Welcome to the Weather App by @sachindhakarey !
-This application provides users with up-to-date weather information for any location worldwide
-# Whether you're planning a trip or just want to know the current weather conditions in your area, our app has you covered.
+Welcome to the Weather App by @sachindhakarey !
+This application provides users with up-to-date weather information for any location worldwide.
+Whether you're planning a trip or just want to know the current weather conditions in your area, our app has you covered.

 # Features
 1) Current Weather: Get real-time weather information for any location.